alexpolt/luple/README.md

   By turning a string literal into a type we can create an interned string in C++.
 This has a number of useful properties, nuple is one of them.
 Read more [here][i].

+  There is a limit on string length of 10 characters (sort of arbitrary), you can increase it by editing the $(...) macro in the intern.h header.
+Or #define N3599 to use [N3599][] proposal (adds string literal template to the language) which GCC and Clang implement as an extension, hopefully MSVC will support it too.

   Also you can check an online example [here at tio.run][i-tio] (or at [Ideone][i-ide]).